exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter4.md

 }
 ```

-> Remember we created `getTodos($organization, $limit)` in `HubTodo` model in Chapter 3?
-Centralize your code in this way might seems troublesome at first but allow easier reference to it as your module getting more complicated
+> Remember that we created `getTodos($organization, $limit)` in `HubTodo` model in Chapter 3?
+Centralizing your code in this way might seems troublesome at first but it allows easier reference to it as your module becomes increasingly complicated

 3. Go to `https://mydomain.com/wapi/swagger?code=todo&format=yaml&module=todo`, your web API is now up and running, ready to test.
 ![](https://user-images.githubusercontent.com/5336690/74060699-7ecf9480-4a25-11ea-8358-021d2cda4291.png)

-4. Click `Execute` after inserted all the parameters for result
+4. Click `Execute` after inserting all the parameters for result
 ![](https://user-images.githubusercontent.com/5336690/74061274-a8d58680-4a26-11ea-9d10-8b9ac93c6936.png)

 > Copy `toApi()` function from `protected/modules/todo/models/TodoBase.php` to  `protected/modules/todo/models/Todo.php` to make changes to output data.